linuxunix96666/HEcommerceSneaker/README.md

 # Java
 # Maven
 # Mysql
-You need to create your own mysql database and add it to the application.properties file and save it.
+You need to create your own mysql database and
+Change datasource properties to the application.properties file and save it.

 # Thymeleaf